eddieantonio/waterbear-debugger-acceptance-tests/README.md

 [AT-1A]: http://waterbearlang.com/playground.html?gist=27192efe96985464c5c3

-<a id="at2a"></a>
 ## Requirement 2a: Single-step through blocks (execution stopped)

 ### Setup

 Load a script with at least one step block.
-Unlike [1](#at1), this step block does not have to be a continuously looping context.
+Unlike [1](#requirement-1-pause-execution), this step block does not have to be a continuously looping context.
 Regardless, the same script suffices for this test.

 [Example Script][AT-1A]